 Hozuki’s Coolheadedness takes place in the netherworld, where the devil Hozuki works as a clerk for the Demon Capital Bureau.
 Hozuki’s job is to help resolve problems in the demon world, but he’s also tasked with keeping tabs on his fellow demons and employees.
 Hozuki’s unique brand of “coolheadedness” often gets him into trouble, especially when it comes to dealing with his stubborn colleagues.
 But despite his constant bickering with the other demons, Hozuki always manages to find a way to resolve whatever problem has been thrown at him.

-Hozuki’s Coolheadedness id anime like Toilet-Bound Hanako-kun, both anime feature a main cast of demonic characters, and they both include elements of Japanese folklore and mythology.Toilet-Bound Hanako-kun deals more with supernatural creatures, while Hozuki’s Coolheadedness is a more realistic story focused on the daily lives of the demons.
+Hozuki’s Coolheadedness is an anime like Toilet-Bound Hanako-kun, both anime features a main cast of demonic characters, and they both include elements of Japanese folklore and mythology.Toilet-Bound Hanako-kun deals more with supernatural creatures, while Hozuki’s Coolheadedness is a more realistic story focused on the daily lives of the demons.

 9. Tasogare Otome x Amnesia (Dusk Maiden of Amnesia)

 The fantasy romance anime revolves around the ghost Yuuko haunting Seikyou Private Academy.
-A first-year student named Teiichi Niiya stumbles upon her, and unlike others, he has the ability to see her and communicate with her.
+A first-year student named Teiichi Niiya stumbles upon her, and unlike others, he can see her and communicate with her.
 Their investigation of paranormal events at school uncovers dark secrets about Yuuko’s past as they form a paranormal investigation club with the help of Teiichi’s childhood friend, Kirie Kanoe, and Momoe Okonogi, the club’s president, Momoe Okonogi’s president.

 10. Kai Byoui Ramune (Dr. Ramune -Mysterious Disease Specialist)